vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/guide/waline.md

 [![Vercel](https://vercel.com/button)](https://vercel.com/import/project?template=https://github.com/lizheming/waline/tree/master/example)

 Click the blue button above, it will redirect you to vercel to deploy with waline template.
-We recommend you to sign in with GitHub if you don't have a vercel account.
+We recommend you to sign in with GitHub if you don’t have a vercel account.
 Input your Vercel project name after login.

 ![Create project](https://p2.ssl.qhimg.com/t018cd2a91a8896a555.png)